King Charles III and his siblings escort queen's coffin - NewsBreak

 The queen's grandson, Prince Harry, hailed her as a “guiding compass” and praised her “unwavering grace and dignity."

-The government, meanwhile, announced the nation will observe a minute of silence on Sunday, the evening before the queen's funeral.
+The government, meanwhile, announced that the nation will observe a minute of silence on Sunday, the evening before the queen's funeral.
 The “moment of reflection” will take place at 8 p.m.
-(1900 GMT, 3 p.m.
-EDT).
+(1900 GMT).
 People were encouraged to mark the silence at home or at community events.

-Hundreds of lawmakers crowded into the 1,000-year-old Westminster Hall at the Houses of Parliament for the service, rich in pageantry, in which Parliament offered its condolences to the king.
-A trumpet fanfare greeted him and Camilla as they entered.
+Hundreds of lawmakers crowded into the 1,000-year-old Westminster Hall at the Houses of Parliament for the service, rich in pageantry, in which Parliament offered its condolences to the king, and he replied.

+A trumpet fanfare greeted the king and Camilla as they entered the hall, which was packed with hundreds of legislators.

 Charles told members of the House of Commons and House of Lords that he would follow his late mother in upholding “the precious principles of constitutional governance” that underpin the U.K.’s political system.